MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-sandi-hifun-content.md

-This article briefly describes the steps for running [Sandi’s](https://sandi.co.in)  HiFUN application on a virtual machine (VM) that's deployed on Azure.
+This article briefly describes the steps for running [Sandi HiFUN](https://sandi.co.in)   on a virtual machine (VM) that's deployed on Azure.
 It also presents the performance results of running HiFUN on Azure.

-HiFUN is a  general purpose Computational Fluid Dynamics (CFD) software.
+HiFUN is a  general purpose computational fluid dynamics (CFD) application.
+You can use it to simulate airflow over aircraft, automobiles, and structures like buildings and ships.

-HiFUNis capable of simulating airflow over flying configurations, automobiles as well as structures such as buildings, ships etc. HiFUN:
+HiFUN has these capabilities:

-- Provides robust, fast, and accurate solver providing aerodynamic design data in an attractive turnaround time.
+- Provides a robust, fast, and accurate solver for aerodynamic design data
-- Employs unstructured cell center finite volume method capable of handling complex geometries and complicated flow physics in a typical industry environment.
+- Uses an unstructured cell-centered finite volume method that can handle complex geometries and flow physics
-- Handles MPI directives for parallel computing on distributed memory HPC.
+- Handles MPI directives for parallel computing on distributed-memory HPC
-- Provides the ability to scale over several thousands of processor cores
+- Provides the ability to scale over thousands of processor cores
-- Uses [OpenACC](https://www.openacc.org) constructs  for porting HiFUN onto NVIDIA GPUs for parallel computing using hybrid HPC platform
+- Can be ported to NVIDIA GPUs for parallel computing via [OpenACC](https://www.openacc.org) constructs

-Sandi HiFUN is  majorly used in Aerospace, Automotive, Industrial and Wind/Turbine industries.
+Sandi HiFUN is used in the aerospace, automotive, industrial, and wind/turbine industries.

-To test the performance of Sandi HiFUN on Azure Platform [HBv3-Series](/azure/virtual-machines/hbv3-series) virtual machines and [NC64as_T4_v3](/azure/virtual-machines/nct4-v3-series) virtual machines are deployed.
+[HBv3](/azure/virtual-machines/hbv3-series) and [NCasT4_v3](/azure/virtual-machines/nct4-v3-series) series VMs were used to test the performance of HiFUN on Azure.

 ## Why deploy HiFUN on Azure?